Everything PR News

 Burson-Marsteller

-A third company within WPP’s vast holdings is Hill+Knowlton.
+A third company within WPP's holdings is Hill+Knowlton.
 Started in 1927 amidst hard economic times in the United States, founder John W. Hill left his secure job at a Cleveland newspaper following his dream of starting a PR firm.
-He soon partnered with a Depression failed bank’s public relations director, Donald Knowlton.
-Despite the difficult economy, the company grew quickly as did clients, and soon such clients as the American Iron and Steel Institute were added as clients.
+He soon partnered with Donald Knowlton, a Depression-era bank's public relations director.
+Despite the difficult economy, the company grew quickly.
+The firm began expanding its business to other countries and soon became this country's first multinational public relations company.

-The firm began expanding its business to other countries and soon became this country’s first multinational public relations company.
 In 1980, the firm was bought by JWT Group Inc. (J. Walter Thompson).
 In 1987, WPP Group acquired JWT along with Hill+Knowlton.
+John W. Hill is profiled in The Architects.

 Cohn & Wolfe